FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

 The available values for the parameters are:

-- `frequency`: "days", "seconds", "microseconds", "milliseconds", "minutes", "hours", "weeks".
+- `frequency`: "days", "seconds", "microseconds", "milliseconds", "minutes", "hours", "weeks"
-- `train_size`: any strictly positive integer.
+- `train_size`: any strictly positive integer
-- `forecast_horizon`: any strictly positive integer.
+- `forecast_horizon`: any strictly positive integer
-- `gap`: any non-negative integer.
+- `gap`: any non-negative integer
-- `stride`: any strictly positive integer or `None`.
+- `stride`: any strictly positive integer or `None`
-- `window`: "rolling" or "expanding".
+- `window`: "rolling" or "expanding"

 Once the instance is created, it is possible to split the data using the `split` method.
 This method requires to pass a `time_series` as input to create the boolean masks for train and test.